Wondering whether Aberdeen is worth visiting?

 12. Ponder on Aberdeen’s History at Castlegate

-Castlegate is at the end of Union Street (see map) and is named after the Castle Gates removed in the early 1300s.
-Today, Aberdeen’s impressively carved Mercat Cross is the main attraction of the square, but in the late middle ages, Aberdeen Castle would have been here.
+Castlegate is at the end of Union Street (see map) and is named after the Castle Gates, removed in the early 1300s.
+Today, Aberdeen’s impressively carved Mercat Cross is the square’s main attraction, but in the late Middle Ages, Aberdeen Castle would have been here.

 13. Union Terrace Gardens